UCF vs. Temple College Football Odds, Plays and Insights - NewsBreak

 - Temple is 2-1 against the spread and 3-0 overall when the team notches more than 28.6 points.

-- When Temple piles up more than 371.0 yards, the team is 2-1 against the spread and 3-0 overall.
+- When Temple totals more than 371.0 yards, the team is 2-1 against the spread and 3-0 overall.

 - The Owls have 11 giveaways this season, while the Knights have 13 takeaways .